annamalai-nr/globalwl/README.md

 ```

 ## Usage
-You can select the kernel and paramters in `main.cpp`.
+You can select the kernel and parameters in `main.cpp`.

 ## More Data Sets
 See [Benchmark Data Sets for Graph Kernels](http://graphkernels.cs.tu-dortmund.de) for more data sets.